otrixindiacloud/tradix/PDF_GENERATION_README.md

-# PDF Generation for Golden Tag ERP
+# PDF Generation for Tradix for Golden Tag

-This document describes the PDF generation functionality implemented for quotations and invoices in the Golden Tag ERP system.
+This document describes the PDF generation functionality implemented for quotations and invoices in the Tradix for Golden Tag system.

 ## Features